 On December 23, 2013, the merger was consummated.
 Exactly one month later, Kelvin and JeMese purchased the beautiful retreat now known as Chamberland Funerals & Cremations.
 Chamberland opened its doors to serve on April 2, 2014, and the rest is a story in the making.
-For almost four years now, Kelvin and JeMese have been pleased to serve families from various ethnic, cultural, and socioeconomic backgrounds - intimately and personally as they deserve.
+Kelvin and JeMese have been pleased to serve families from various ethnic, cultural, and socioeconomic backgrounds - intimately and personally as they deserve.